-Sara Goldrick-Rab is a Professor of Sociology & Medicine at Temple University, and Founding Director of the Hope Center for College, Community, and Justice in Philadelphia.
+Sara Goldrick-Rab is a Professor of Sociology & Medicine at Temple University, and President and Founder of the Hope Center for College, Community, and Justice in Philadelphia.
 She is also the Chief Strategy Officer for Emergency Aid at Edquity, a student financial success and emergency aid company, and founded Believe in Students, a nonprofit distributing emergency aid.

 Sara’s hope: We will fight for a financing system that recognizes the right of every American to a high-quality college education.